kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 </figure>

 ## Q1 2019 Update
-This article focus is 2018 financial results for Alphabet Inc. But because Alphabet just released its Q1 earnings report, I will at least point out the main takeaways.
-Overall, there were no significant changes
+This article focus is 2018 financial results for Alphabet Inc. But because Alphabet just released its Q1 earnings report, I will at least point out the main takeaways. **Overall, there were no significant changes**

-- Revenues in Q1 were $36.3bn which is 17% compared to last year Q1.
+- **Revenues in Q1 were $36.3bn** which is **17% growth** compared to last year Q1.
-- Total expenses grew by 26% vs last year Q1 to $29.7bn, so again issues with expenses growing significantly more than revenues.
+- Total **expenses grew by 26%** vs last year Q1 to $29.7bn, so again issues with expenses growing significantly more than revenues.
-- strong growth of cloud business (again no numbers disclosed)
+- **strong growth of cloud** business (again no numbers disclosed)
-- 1.7bn from total expenses is another EU commission fine, which as you can see is a business-as-usual expense for Google.
+- **1.7bn** from total expenses is another **EU commission fine**, which as you can see is a business-as-usual expense for Google.
 Even without it expenses would grow by 19%.
--  the biggest % growth withing expenses was R&D expenses growing by X% and the biggest driver was headcount growth driven by Cloud segment
+-  the biggest % growth withing expenses was **R&D expenses** growing by X% and the biggest driver was headcount growth driven by Cloud segment
 - Other Bets still have material contribution only on Alphabet's expenses and not revenue
-- The number of employees continued to grow strongly and increased by 4,688 (engineers and product managers) in Q1 and ended up at 103,459 as of March 31, 2019.
+- The number of employees continued to grow strongly and increased by 4,688 (engineers and product managers) in Q1 and ended up at **103,459 as of March 31, 2019.**
-- Net income decreased from $9.4bn in Q1 2019 by 29% to $6.7bn
+- **Net income decreased** from $9.4bn in Q1 2019 by 29% to $6.7bn
-- Cash, cash equivalents and marketable securities increased during Q1 from $109.1bn to $113.5bn.
+- Cash, cash equivalents and marketable securities increased during Q1 from $109.1bn to **$113.5bn.**

 ## 2019 Outlook